 If you get a chemical solution in your eye, rinse it out with clean water or saline solution immediately and thoroughly, preferably for at least 15 minutes.
 You may need to hold the eye open to allow the water or saline solution to properly flush it out.

-It’s a good idea to seek medical attention after flushing to make sure no serious harm occurred.
-“Any time you work with chemicals at a job, or even when you use strong household cleaning products, it’s a good idea to wear eye protection,” says Dr. McGannon.
+Immediately seek medical attention after flushing to make sure no serious harm occurred.
+“Any time you work with chemicals at a job, or even when you use strong household cleaning products, you should be wearing eye protection,” says Dr. McGannon.

 3. A blow to the eye